Vegetable Beef Soup

 Place half of the beef in the skillet in a single layer.
 Cook for 3-4 minutes per side or until browned.
 Transfer browned beef to a plate, cover to keep warm.
 Repeat the process with the remaining beef.

-Add the onion, carrot and celery to the skillet.
+Add the onion and celery to the skillet.
 Cook for 4-5 minutes or until softened.
 Add the garlic and cook for 30 seconds.
 Meanwhile, get a large soup pot heating up.

 In the large soup pot, add the carrot mixture, beef, tomatoes, broth and seasonings.
 Bring to a low simmer.